Stornev/hello-world/README.md

 I've also done some of my own projects:
 * Typeracer Web Scraper (for Race Data)
-* Reading and Learning material in the HeadFist Java book (on pg.
+* Reading and Learning material in the HeadFirst Java book (on pg.
 383)
 * Up to day seven on AdventOfCode.com (I got stuck on 7 and didn't feel like continuing)

 I want to make/create more, so that's why I'm here!